Mark D. Brenner

-Mark D. Brenner (born May 26, 1969) is a Portland-based author, journalist and consultant who writes on labor and workplace issues.
+Mark David Brenner (born May 26, 1969) is an American author, journalist, academic, and consultant who writes on labor and workplace issues.
 Brenner was formerly the co-director of Labor Notes and was previously a professor at the University of Massachusetts Amherst.
 He currently works at the Labor Research and Education Center at the University of Oregon.

-Background
+Education

+Brenner earned Bachelor of Arts degree in economics and history from Wake Forest University, a Master of Arts in international development from the American University, and a Master of Arts and PhD in economics from the University of California, Riverside.

+Career

-Brenner has a master's degree in international development from the American University in Washington, D.C. and a Ph.D in economics from the University of California, Riverside.
-He first became interested in the living wage issue when he was a graduate student in California and was part of a research team evaluating the Los Angeles living wage ordinance.
+Brenner first became interested in the living wage issue when he was a graduate student in California and was part of a research team evaluating the Los Angeles living wage ordinance.

 He specializes in development and labor economics, particularly with regard to poverty, income distribution and low-wage labor markets.
 He was a Fulbright scholar in 1998, working in Abidjan, Côte d'Ivoire.
-Brenner has consulted for the United Nations Development Program and the International Labour Organization.
+Brenner has consulted for the United Nations Development Programme and the International Labour Organization.

 Brenner was a professor of economics at the University of Massachusetts Amherst and the Political Economy Research Institute.
 He left in September 2005 to join the staff of Labor Notes.
 Brenner spent several years working with living wage campaigns around the country, as well as playing a leading role in his union in Massachusetts.
-He currently covers SEIU, teachers, higher education, and the living wage movement.
+He currently covers Service Employees International Union (SEIU), teachers, higher education, and the living wage movement.